Major incident declared in South Wales as Storm Bert takes its toll

 Baroness Morgan added that they have put “hundreds of millions of pounds” into flood defences over the past few years, which is helping to protect about 250,000 homes, but “clearly, climate change is going to impact on us, and there will come a point when it will be too difficult for us to protect every home in the country”.

-A Welsh Government spokesperson said the weekend has been “exceptionally difficult and disruptive” due to Storm Bert and the “trauma and upset this causes should never be underestimated”.

-The spokesperson added: “Given the scale of the impact, it will be vital that people continue to take extra care over the coming days and follow official advice.
+A Welsh Government spokesperson said it will be “vital that people continue to take extra care over the coming days and follow official advice”.

 Prime Minister Sir Keir Starmer said in a post on X that he has spoken to Baroness Morgan about the flooding in Wales and added that he is receiving updates on Storm Bert as it develops across the UK.

-He also thanked the emergency services and said his thoughts are with those impacted.

-A council spokesperson said council assets have been damaged, with Lido Ponty, Park and Dare Theatre and a number of schools impacted.
+A Rhondda Cynon Taf County Borough Council spokesperson said council assets have been damaged, with Lido Ponty, Park and Dare Theatre and a number of schools impacted.

 They added: “There are a number of highways closures, with a landslip on the Bwlch Mountain Road at Nantymoel closing this road, and South Wales Police closing bridges in Pontypridd.